Magic Spells for Intelligence

 Isn’t it amazing how knowing a language gives you the power to understand every single possible future sentence in that language?
 Consider the phrase "golden mountain”.
 Even though no such thing exists, you can immediately picture it: gleaming in sunlight, its slopes shining with luster.
 By invoking this odd pairing of words, we’ve created a new kind of mental concept, an idea that implicitly has attributes of both gold and mountains.

-Language isn't just about stringing words together with syntactic coherence.
-It is a magic key to a certain kind of intelligence.
-Each valid combination of words can unlock new understanding - a new way to see reality.
+Language isn’t just syntactic coherence, it’s a key to a certain kind of intelligence.
+Each valid combination of words can unlock new understanding.

-From this perspective, "a stitch in time saves nine" is more than simplistic proverbial advice.
-It's a compressed formula for understanding causality and preventive action.
-Besides entertaining people, the true function of epic sagas was as repositories of social knowledge, moral reasoning, and strategic thinking.
+From this perspective, “a stitch in time saves nine“ isn’t simplistic advice - it’s a compressed formula for understanding causality and preventive action.

-From a computational sense, Ong’s “Wisdom Formulas”, the proverbs that people of Njal’s time relied on to make decisions are thought heuristics, miniature programs, algorithms that can be strung together to access intelligence from our collective past.
+So, in a computational sense, these “Wisdom Formulas”, the proverbs that people of Njal’s time relied on to make decisions are thought-heuristics, miniature programs, algorithms that can be strung together to access intelligence from our collective past.
 This has parallels to how large language models (LLMs) work.

 LLMs as Giant Repositories of Latent Wisdom Formulas